-In Fig. 5 we plot the distribution of all cases where $T_i < T_n$ (such as those shown in Fig. 2 and 3) as a function of geographic latitude and longitude.
+- 185 with an orange line, whereas the local mean of $\Delta T{in}$ is plotted with a light blue line; the local mean was calculated at altitude steps of 5 km.
+As it can be seen in these panels, whereas the local mean shows a positive average $\Delta T{in}$ for all missions at all altitudes (with the exception of the lowermost altitudes of AE-C), there is a non-negligible number of cases where negative differences are observed.
+Furthermore, these plots show a positive trend of $\Delta T{in}$ with altitude, meaning that cases of $\Delta T{in} < 0$ are more likely to be observed at lower altitudes. - In Figure 5 we plot the distribution of all cases where $T_i < T_n$ (such as those shown in Figures 2 and 3) as a function of geographic latitude and longitude.
 The geographic distribution of the $T_i < T_n$ cases is depicted by plotting the corresponding Probability Distribution Function (PDF) (Billingsley (1986)) of the occurrence of such events.
 The PDF is calculated based on the Kernel Density Estimation (KDE) method (e.g., Rossini (2000); Rosenblatt (1956), Scott (1992)), using Gaussian kernels.
-More specifically, as part of the fundamental principle of a Gaussian KDE, each data point is given a Gaussian distribution (kernel), and these distributions are subsequently added up to produce a smooth approximation of the underlying probability density.
-The results are then normalized to produce the relative (unit-less) likelihood.
-The normalization is performed by subtracting the lowest value that is observed on the map from the PDF value at each point and subsequently dividing by the range from maximum to minimum PDF value; thus the resulting values range from 0 (corresponding to the lowest likelihood for the observation of $T_i < T_n$), which is marked as blue in 5, to 1 (corresponding to the highest likelihood), which is marked as red.
-In 5, the solid line marks the orbit of AE-C on January 17, 1975 that corresponds to the sample event shown in Fig. 2, and the 5 dashed lines mark the orbits of DE-2 on December 12, 1982 that correspond to the event shown in Fig. 3.
+More specifically, as part of the fundamental principle of a Gaussian KDE, each data point is given a Gaussian distribution - 195 (kernel), and these distributions are subsequently added up to produce a smooth approximation of the underlying probability subtracting the lowest value that is observed on the map from the PDF value at each point and subsequently dividing by the range from maximum to minimum PDf value; thus the resulting values range from 0 (corresponding to the lowest likelihood for the observation of $T_i < T_n$ ), which is marked as blue in 5, to 1 (corresponding to the highest likelihood), which is marked as red.
+In 5, the solid line marks the orbit of AE-C on January 17, 1975 that corresponds to the sample event shown in Figure 2, and the 5 dashed lines mark the orbits of DE-2 on December 12, 1982 that correspond to the event shown in Figure 3.
 Letters A through J indicate regions of interest that are discussed in further detail in the section below.